-Worldwide bestseller John Grisham will keep you on the edge of your seat with his most suspenseful thriller yet.
+Worldwide bestseller John Grisham will keep you on the edge of your seat with one of his most suspenseful thrillers yet.

 Samantha Kofer is a world away from her former life at New York's biggest law firm.
 If she is going to survive in coal country, she needs to start learning fast.